From Sky to Court: Unmasking Drone Voyeurism

 Even with this history, Jones attempted to avoid further disgrace by calling in sick to work, anticipating the police’s arrival.
 Jones expressed concern when officers suggested he come to the station to sort things out before formal charges were pressed.

-“My only fear is that I go down there and I speak to the detective not with representation and then I end up staying there,” he said.
+“My only fear is that I go down there and I speak to the detective not with legal representation and then I end up staying there,” he said.

 Nonetheless, Jones was arrested soon after and is due in Kent County Court on July 6.
 This case serves as a stark reminder of the potential misuse of drones and the privacy concerns associated with their unregulated use.